+How do you tell how old a kitten or cat is?
 Conventional wisdom holds that each year for a cat is equivalent to seven years of development and aging for a person.
 Or that each cat year is equivalent to five human years.
 Or that the first two years are equivalent to 21 years, and each subsequent year is equivalent to four or five years.
 Or that 20 years old in a cat is equivalent to 100 in a person.

 Any time that conventional wisdom holds so many potentially contradictory views, you can count on the convention not to be especially wise.
-The many rules of thumb that are available to compare cat ages to human ages are usually based upon total life expectancy.
-An average cat's life expectancy is around 17 years, and a human's is around 84 years.
+The many rules of thumb that are available to compare cat years to human years are usually based upon total life expectancy.
+An average cat’s life expectancy is around 17 years, and a human’s is around 84 years.
 This leads to a rough equivalency of five-to-one.
 But it is not an apples-to-apples comparison.
 Feline development and aging are not directly comparable to ours.

 Birth to 1 week old: Kittens are born toothless and with their eyes closed.
 They spend almost all of their time during their first week of life rooting, suckling and sleeping.